hardwarelayer/tientn-jboard-game/README.md

     [Fixed] 12. bug: after WordMatch game, back to territory canvas and build dialog, new JCoin has not updated, must close Territory and reopen

-    13. improve: after a while, we'll have a lot of jCoin each turn, need a mechanism to spend these jCoin, for example: maintenance cost of buildings, if not enough, buildings may disappear ... so we have to earn jCoin on every turn
+    13. improve: after a while, we'll have a lot of jCoin each turn, need a mechanism to spend the jCoin, for example: maintenance cost of buildings, if not enough, buildings may disappear ... so we have to earn jCoin on every turn

     [Done] 14. improve: focus back to first word list after complete one test

+    [Done] 15. improve: can make a new test round in WordMatch after all words were clean

+    [Done] 16. improve: WordMatch remember missed word and questioned word, and refill only these words if needed (click on mondai's words btn)

+    [Done] 17. improve: deduct jCoin if use QUESTION_MARK on WordMatch, deduct jCoin if submit invalid combination

+    18. new feature: use jCoin to trade on virtual crypto market (use real market data)

 ------------------